smaclell/smaclell.github.io/_drafts/code-least-privelege..md

 ---

 There is a principle in computer science called the Principle of Least Privilege.
-It was originally applied to security as a recommendation for giving any process, user or program the least access possible.
+It is a recommended security practice for giving any process, user or program the least access possible.
 I think this idea should also be applied to your code.
 You should **restrict your code as much as possible.**

 The idea behind the standard Principle of Least Privilege is straight forward and typically applied to security.
-The wider the surface area of any system the more that can be attacked by hackers.
-By using the lowest permissions possible for any user, process, service or server reduces what is exposed if they were compromised.
+The wider the surface area of any system the more hackers can attack.
+By using the lowest permissions possible for any user, process, server or service what could be lost or stolen when a system is compromised is reduced.

 Great.
-So we can apply the idea to code too.
-Restrict what exactly?
-The visibility between classes/assemblies.
-What is exposed at this level defines their public API.
+We can also apply the idea to code.
+Restrict what?
+The visibility between classes/assemblies to intentionally define a smaller public API.

 You should be very intentional with what you make public.
 Anything you make public will need to be supported and maintained.
-Once made public removing or changing what is exposed without break changes is harder.
-Having a bigger API has more chances to expose the code you will later want to change.
+Once made public removing or changing an API is harder.
+There is more to maintain and changes which would otherwise be private could cause breaking changes.

 For this reason I favour minimalist APIs.
 Everything not public can be more easily refactored and improved.
-By keeping as much code private/internal you can you decrease the surface area of the public API.
+By keeping as much code as you can private/internal you shrink public API's surface area.

-In this post I am going to go show how to use the keywords in C# to restrict your code as much as possible.
-While you can apply the sane ideas to APIs, I will focus on backend code here.
-Continue for several examples inspired by code we use daily which highlight different techniques for controlling your code to only allow the behaviour and visibility you want.
+In this post I am going to go show how to use the keywords in C# to restrict your code and help you intentionally craft your APIs.
+While you can apply the same ideas to external APIs, I will focus on backend code here.
+The following examples are inspired by our code to highlight different techniques we use to achieve the exact code behaviour and visibility we want.

 A simple example: A Factory
 ===============================================================================

 Lets try a simple example.
-If you have a factory class you wouldn't keep the original factory public would you?
+If you have a factory class the class being created can be made internal instead of public.
+Here is what you do NOT want to do:

 {% highlight csharp %}
 public class WidgetFactory {